swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 The default inferred literal type for `let x = 'a'` will be `Character`, following the principle of least surprise.
 This also allows for a natural user-side syntax for differentiating methods overloaded on both `Character` and `String`.

-Single-quoted literals will be inferred to be integer types in cases where a `Character` or `Unicode.Scalar` overload does not exist, but an unambiguous integer overload does.
-This is not the case with most integer operators, so expressions like `'1' + '1' == 98` would be an ambiguity error under Swift’s overload resolution rules.

 Use of single quotes for character/scalar literals is precedented in other languages, including C, Objective-C, C++, Java, and Rust, although different languages have slightly differing ideas about what a “character” is.
 We choose to use the single quote syntax specifically because it reinforces the notion that strings and character values are different: the former is a sequence, the later is an element.
 Character types also don't support string literal interpolation, which is another reason to move away from double quotes.

 ### Single quotes in Swift, a historical perspective